mauriciovieira/mauriciovieira.github.io/_posts/2016-09-03-braziljs-jake-archibald.markdown

 <h2 class="section-heading">Further Reading</h2>

-The talk was also about [Streams](https://jakearchibald.com/2016/streams-ftw/), but I won't cover here.
+The talk was also about [Streams](https://jakearchibald.com/2016/streams-ftw/), but I won't cover here, except the fact that he was the first one to play with the poo emoji (💩).

 <s>I did not find his slides...</s> <b>Update:</b> Jake [published](https://twitter.com/jaffathecake/status/772211953460707328) the slides: